jamesgiff5/home_services_performance_dashboards/3_Documentation/real_world_background.md

 Before transitioning into analytics, I ran an exterior cleaning business in Central Florida.
 The logic behind pricing, bundling, and seasonality in this dataset isn’t hypothetical.
 It’s modeled after the decisions I made to grow and manage a real service company.

+The sections below highlight specific patterns I tracked in my business: what worked, what I adjusted, and how those insights shaped the way this dataset was structured.

 ---

 ## 🏠 Residential Strategy and Service Patterns